Business Administration MBA

 Why choose this course

 “The Surrey MBA is designed to be a transformational learning experience.
-We want to do more than change students’ career prospects; we want to change the way students think.
-This is achieved through the purposeful interplay of theory and practice, in which learning is underpinned by cutting edge management theory and supported by engagement with practitioners from industry.
+We want to do more than change your career prospects: we want to change the way you think.
+We achieve this through the purposeful interplay of theory and practice, by supporting learning with up-to-date management theory and engagement with practitioners from industry.

-To reflect best practice in the world of business, our programme is integrative and inter-disciplinary.
-Modules and projects do not sit in silos; rather they are connected in meaningful ways, allowing students to cross-pollinate content from across the wider MBA experience.
-The Surrey MBA is digital, agile and entrepreneurial, and our students leave prepared to lead the way in a rapidly changing business world.”
+To reflect best practice in the world of business, our course is integrative and inter-disciplinary.
+Our modules and projects are connected in meaningful ways, allowing you to cross-pollinate content from across the wider MBA experience.
+The Surrey MBA is digital, agile and entrepreneurial, and you’ll leave prepared to lead the way in a rapidly changing business world.”

 Want to ask me a question about this course?
 See my contact details.